Mars Landers

 Status: Failed during landing

 The Mars Polar Lander (MPL) was the fourth lander designed by NASA to fly to Mars and the first one to fail the entry, descent and landing phase.
-As the name suggests the spacecraft was supposed to touchdown on Mars’ Polar region, more specifically the South Pole.
+As the name suggests the spacecraft was supposed to t on Mars’ Polar region, more specifically the South Pole.

 The EDL profile for this mission started with an entry velocity of 6.9 km/s at 125 km above the surface.
 The first part of the re-entry would use its heat shield to slow down.
 This was an ablative heatshield measuring 2.4 m in diameter and was used to bleed off the majority of the speed.
 Roughly 9 km above the surface the main parachute was fired from a mortar while the spacecraft travelled about 500 m/s.
 This parachute was only used for a minute to slow down to 80 m/s after which the Mars Polar Lander would separate from the backshell and parachute, about 1.3 km above the surface.
 The last stage of EDL was a powered descent phase using thrusters to slow the vehicle down to a complete stop about 12 meters above the ground.
 At this point, the engines were cut off and the vehicle would fall the remainder of the way.